helium/HIP/0002-DataCredits.md

 in order to lower the barriers of adoption.

-By charging essentially 2 DC to "make the initial connection" and 1 DC per 24 bytes of application data (ie: FRMPayload), we can resolve both points.
+By charging essentially 2 DC to "make the initial connection" and 1 DC per 24 bytes of application data (ie: FRMPayload) and network command data (ie: FOpts), we can resolve both points.

 In addition, we charge for FOpts which is only used when issuing MAC Commands;
 these are generally advanced networking messages which fine tune how the device